- PARP enzyme activity determined using a chemiluminescence assay

 The kinetic parameters of a PARP enzyme family member were determined using initial reaction rates.
 Independent experiments showed that the biotin moiety linked to the co-substrate had no inﬂuence on the reaction kinetics (results not shown).

-allowed the determination of inhibitor doseresponse curves and experimental parameters (IC50
+Knowledge of KM allowed the determination of inhibitor dose-response curves and experimental parameters (IC50).

-An ADP-ribosylation assay of PARP enzymes carried out in a CLARIOstar microplate reader shows signal linearity over a wide range of enzyme concentrations (0.015 to 300 nM).
-The assay allows enzyme characterization and calculation of different parameters that are important for the development of drug-like enzyme inhibitors.
+An ADP-ribosylation assay of PARP enzymes carried out in a BMG LABTECH microplate reader shows signal linearity over a wide range of enzyme concentrations (0.015 to 300 nM).
+The assay allows enzyme characterization and calculation of different parameters that are important for the development of drug like enzyme inhibitors.